Florida exam calculator

 Document trap

 Deed stamps use the sale price.
-Mortgage stamps and intangible tax use the loan amount.
+Mortgage stamps use the loan amount.
+Intangible tax uses the taxable secured obligation.

 Rounding trap

 Documentary stamps round up to each $100 or portion of $100.
-Intangible tax uses the exact loan amount.
+Intangible tax uses the exact taxable secured obligation.

 Side trap